Cost of a New Roof

 Roof Replacement Labor

-Labor costs fluctuate because roofers go where they are needed.
-After big storms that cause damage such as hail storms, tornadoes or hurricanes, roofers will likely be in high demand.
-If you are in an unaffected area you may have a more difficult time finding a company for your roof.
+Labor costs change because roofers go where they are needed most.
+When storms march through an area, bringing damaging winds, hail, and tornadoes, roofers are in high demand.
+Homeowners in an unaffected area may have a more difficult time finding a company for the roof.

-Although the upfront cost is steep, replacing your roof is a great investment.
-A new roof can increase your home's value by $10,000 - $20,000, depending on a number of factors.
+Although the upfront cost is steep, replacing the roof is a significant investment.
+Depending on the factors, a new roof can increase a home’s value $10,000 to $20,000.